hugohammond/hugohammond.github.io/README.md

-Repository for my github-hosted website.
+This is the repo for my Github Pages website [hugohammond.github.io](hugohammond.github.io)